hot3dx/RotoDraw3D-DirectX-12/README.md

+# 8-11-25 CoPilot Helped and I have made a lot of changes.It is ridiculously faster as I removed a lot of push_back() and replaced them with self devised formulas for object vertices and indices counts so that is a lot faster.

+I got the formula for the Latitudinal Sphere much more correct for a rounder sphere object, yes facing it was hell but I finally figuredit out for most float whole numbers.
+9 radius and 7 point spacing does not work.
+9, 15 9,13 9,11 9,9 down to 9,5 work so do many even numbers not just odd numbers.

+Thanks to CoPilot help the swapchainpanel drawing surface screen is perfectly stable.
+And the start up textures should load every time as for adding other textures from the pictures library it should work, will it?
+We hope so.

+ScreenGrab seems to work well for .png, .dds, jpg, .bmp, and .gif sometimes.
+Textextures can also be rectangular.

+I have done some work on the DirectXToolkitXaml12 and it works very well.
+I always use it separate from a project but it can be added directly to a project

+Visual Studio 17.6.14 was used.

+Windows build 26100

+If you wish you can back Rotodraw3D up to something earlier like build 19041 but the tools are 143.

+I will move on to Xaml WinRT most likely here shortly, I have a base program that is C++23 I made today so.
+I shall upload the latest version of the DirectXXamlToolkit12.
+That will be made in WinRT to I think but maybe not.
+I shall attempt to publish this on the Microsoft Store maybe it will be there, maybe not

 # 6-2-2023 PBREFFECT Drawing completely fixed and operational.
 Cannot ScreenGrab in PBR Emmisive texture added and EffectInfo and EffectFactory

 #  5-31-2023 fixed PBREffect crash.
 Added using VeretexTypePNTT